Adrenaline Peak: Ride experience

 The coaster makes a left-hand 90° turn out of the loading platform and engages with the lift chain.
 The chain mechanism activates, and the coaster car climbs up the 72 ft tall vertical lift hill.
-Upon cresting the top, the ride is released into a 97° drop and into a Vertical loop - a homage to the old Looping Thunder coaster - and a cutback inversion.
-The cars rocket up into a high-profile turnaround, followed by a Heartline roll.
+Upon cresting the top, the ride is released into a 97° drop and into a vertical loop—a homage to the old Looping Thunder coaster—and a cutback inversion.
+The cars rocket up into a high-profile turnaround, followed by a heartline roll.
 A final sweeping turnaround pops riders up into the brake run, and the coaster cars make a 90° left turn back onto the station platform.
 The relatively short ride experience lasts about a minute.

 Characteristics

 Statistics

 Adrenaline Peak is 72 ft tall, 1050 ft long, and reaches an advertised top speed of 45 mi/h on the ride's signature beyond-vertical drop (97°).
 The coaster is serviced by three trains, each of which seats eight riders in two rows of four.
 The trains restrain riders in with a simple lap bar.
 The coaster is able to reach a top advertised capacity of around 700 people per hour.

 The coaster is located in the South End of the park, on the site of the former Looping Thunder roller coaster and much of the surrounding parking lot, and is outfitted with a vibrant blue-and-fuchsia color scheme.
 Adrenaline Peak's track is outfitted with an extensive lighting package from KCL Engineering, who had installed similar lighting systems on various other attractions, such as Monster at Adventureland in Altoona, Iowa and Hangtime at Knott's Berry Farm in Buena Park, California.
-The Monster and subsequent rides lighting system's originator and designer, Mike Lambert, was recognized with (2) Illuminating Engineering Society (IES) Illumination Awards for Innovation in Design.
+The Monster and subsequent rides lighting system's originator and designer, Mike Lambert, was recognized with two Illuminating Engineering Society Illumination awards for innovation in design.